 Step 2: Send Images to the Computer

-Whether you decide on chronological order or random selection, drop the uploaded pictures into the program and select "Create CD" when done.
+Whether you decide on chronological order or random selection, drop the uploaded pictures into the program and select "Create DVD" when done.
 This will burn your pictures to your disc.
 Your computer will prompt you to select additional copies if needed.

-Choose a Custom Design for Your Disc
+Step 4: Choose a Custom Design for Your Disc

-Finish With Creative Gift Wrap and Tags
+Step 6: Finish With Creative Gift Wrap and Tags

-Personalized DVDs can be viewed on computer and sometimes TV, so they are a good choice for a person without their own devices, limited access such as an elderly family member in a convalescent home, a soldier overseas, or someone stationed to work in a remote place.
+Personalized DVDs can be viewed on a computer or a TV DVD player, so they are a good choice for a person with limited access such as a family member in a convalescent home, a soldier overseas, or someone stationed to work in a remote place.
 They are economical, fun to make, and sure to bring both laughter and sentimental tears.
 They will be watched over and over again and cherished through the years.

 © 2012 Catherine Tally